lambda-11235/markovs_passwords/README.md

 ## How It Works

 I use a Markov chain of word frequencies based of off the $n$ characters before them.
-The lower $n$ is the more unrecognizable a character is.
-If $n$ is too high the algorithm simply chooses dictionary words.
+The higher $n$ is the more recognizable a character is. $n$ is taken to be as large as possible up to a limit.

 The program thus needs a dictionary file as input, and could theoretically work on multiple languages, provided that they are alphebetic and not logographic